Last Updated: October 18, 2024

 In general, Louisiana LLCs pay federal and state income taxes only at the member level.
 This is called pass-through taxation, and each member pays income taxes only on their share of the revenue.

-Many business owners prefer LLC pass-through taxation to the double taxation of C corporations.
+Many business owners prefer LLC pass-through taxation to the double taxation of What is a C corporation?.
 A doubly taxed corporation has to pay income taxes as an entity, and then each shareholder must also pay income taxes on their share of the income.

 However, an LLC still has the option of being taxed as a C corporation for federal income tax purposes.
 That may be advantageous to some larger LLCs because C corporations have the widest range of deductions.